jecombe/NFTGuessr/README.md

 8. Set mapping `isStake` to false.
 9. Set mapping `creatorNft` save `msg.sender` with `tokenId`.
 10. Set mapping `tokenCreationAddress` to save `msg.sender` and `tokenId` to access facilitate (no loop for).
-11. Set mapping `previousOwner` to prevent owner indirectly.
+11. Set mapping `ownerNft` to prevent owner indirectly.
 12. call function `_mint` of oppenZepplin.
 13. Emit event.